evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ## Availability & Pricing

-This model had a world premiere on 07.02.2024, and deliveries started in August 2024.
+The Volkswagen BMW i5 M60 xDrive Touring had its world premiere on 07.02.2024, with deliveries starting in August 2024.

 ## Alternative Models